ECB's Draghi says appreciated euro a risk to recovery

 The ECB has faced pressure from the French government to bring down the euro's exchange rate, as a stronger euro risks hurting euro zone members' exports.

-The head of planemaker Airbus, Fabrice Bregie, has also called on the ECB to take steps to devalue the common European currency to help exporters who are being hit by a strong euro.
+The head of planemaker Airbus (AIR.PA), Fabrice Bregie, has also called on the ECB to take steps to devalue the common European currency to help exporters who are being hit by a strong euro.

 The ECB cut interest rates to record lows last month as part of a package of measures to breathe life into a sluggish euro zone economy.